learn-academy-2022-delta/week-1-assessment-Ahmedkhafaji/interview-questions.md

   Your answer: to go down a string in order wanted. whether to go thru the string values if rules apply.
 I think I am talking about a whole different thing.

-  Researched answer:Loops allow programs to perform repetitive tasks, such as iterating through an array, while adhering to the DRY principle (Don't Repeat Yourself).
-They come in handy when you want to execute a function a number of times, using different sets of inputs each time. (ok now im confused)
+  Researched answer:Loops perform repetitive tasks, iterating through an array, and knowing when to stop by setting a rule.